 Qu.
 To what extent do you agree or disagree with the following statement: In the UK, a person can be British regardless of their colour, ethnic background, or accent.
 February 2020.
+Source: More in Common 2020.

-Figure 9.2.
-Seriousness of racism
+Seriousness of racism Figure 9.2.